AbhiXverse/Solidity-journey/Day 03/Solidity Notes - Day 02.md

      - They only define function names but don't include the actual code.
      - When compiled, they generate an ABI (Application Binary Interface), which helps other contract or apps interact with them.
 - Example of Interface:
-     - e.g:-
 ```
 interface MyInterface  {
 function getValue() external view returns (uint256);
 }
 ```
  - this only defines the function getValue(), but does not include any logic inside it.

  - No decimals in solidity: Only whole numbers exist.
 To store decimal values, you usually multiply by 10^18 (Eth's smallest unit Wei)

 Sending Transaction & funds :-